Lemuel Gulliver

 Prior to the voyages whose adventures are recounted in the novel, he traveled less remarkably to the Levant, the East Indies and West Indies.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Lemuel Gulliver" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Lemuel Gulliver" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools